 Baʿal was also used as a proper name by the third millennium BC, when he appears in a list of deities at Abu Salabikh.
 Most modern scholarship asserts that this Baʿal—usually distinguished as "The Lord" (הבעל, Ha Baʿal)—was identical with the storm and fertility god Hadad; it also appears in the form Baʿal Haddu.
 Scholars propose that, as the cult of Hadad increased in importance, his true name came to be seen as too holy for any but the high priest to speak aloud and the alias "Lord" ("Baʿal") was used instead, as "Bel" was used for Marduk among the Babylonians and "Adonai" for Yahweh among the Israelites.
 A minority propose that Baʿal was a native Canaanite deity whose cult was identified with or absorbed aspects of Adad's.
 Regardless of their original relationship, by the 1st millennium BCE, the two were distinct: Hadad was worshiped by the Aramaeans and Baʿal by the Phoenicians and other Canaanites.

-The Baʿal of Ugarit was the epithet of Hadad but as the time passed, the epithet became the god's name while Hadad became the epithet.
+The Baʿal of Ugarit was the epithet of Hadad, but as time passed, the epithet became the god's name while Hadad became the epithet.
 Baʿal was usually said to be the son of Dagan, but appears as one of the sons of El in Ugaritic sources.
-Both Baʿal and El were associated with the bull in Ugaritic texts, as it symbolized both strength and fertility.
+Both Baʿal and El were associated with the bull in Ugaritic texts, as they symbolized both strength and fertility.
 He held special enmity against snakes, both on their own and as representatives of Yammu (lit.
 "Sea"), the Canaanite sea god and river god.
 He fought the Tannin (Tunnanu), the "Twisted Serpent" (Bṭn ʿqltn), "Lotan the Fugitive Serpent" (Ltn Bṭn Brḥ, the biblical Leviathan), and the "Mighty One with Seven Heads" (Šlyṭ D.šbʿt Rašm).
 Baʿal's conflict with Yammu is now generally regarded as the prototype of the vision recorded in the 7th chapter of the biblical Book of Daniel.
-As vanquisher of the sea, Baʿal was regarded by the Canaanites and Phoenicians as the patron of sailors and sea-going merchants.
+As vanquisher of the sea, the Canaanites and Phoenicians regarded Baʿal as the patron of sailors and sea-going merchants.
 As vanquisher of Mot, the Canaanite death god, he was known as Baʿal Rāpiʾuma (Bʿl Rpu) and regarded as the leader of the Rephaim (Rpum), the ancestral spirits, particularly those of ruling dynasties.

 Baʿal Hammon was worshipped in the Tyrian colony of Carthage as their supreme god.
 It is believed that this position developed in the 5th century BCE following the severing of its ties to Tyre following the 480 BCE Battle of Himera.
 Like Hadad, Baʿal Hammon was a fertility god.
 Inscriptions about Punic deities tend to be rather uninformative, though, and he has been variously identified as a moon god and as Dagan, the grain god.
 Rather than the bull, Baʿal Hammon was associated with the ram and depicted with his horns.
 The archaeological record seems to bear out accusations in Roman sources that the Carthaginians burned their children as human sacrifices to him.
 He was worshipped as Baʿal Karnaim ("Lord of the Two Horns"), particularly at an open-air sanctuary at Jebel Bu Kornein ("Two-Horn Hill") across the bay from Carthage.
 His consort was the goddess Tanit.